 Discussion

-Action research produces singularities (Whitehead and McNiff, 2006), and so findings are contextual and unique, but even so can be of interest to those in similar situations elsewhere.
-The special contribution of this study is to detail how participation from service users, carers and staff can influence the development of DPs in mental healthcare, and how their viewpoints overlapped as shown by the themes Capability to manage, Outcomes and Culture.

-The study’s aims were to implement SDS in mental health services, and as part of that process to understand from service-users’, carers’ and RCCOs’ perspectives what the benefits and obstacles were to implementation, to provide a more effective, efficient and responsive Personal Budget service, and this was demonstrated in spiral three (see figure 3).
+The study’s aims were to implement SDS in mental health services, and as part of that process to understand from service-users’, carers’ and RCCOs’ perspectives what the benefits and obstacles were to implementation.
+In this AR study participants’ data produced themes and indicated several areas of commonality, as they both discussed Culture change, Outcomes, and Capability to manage, with RCCOs discussing an additional theme of Information and advice.

-The second aim of this study was to learn from involving the co-researchers and improve awareness of service user and carer involvement in the change process, and this was met as these people were integral to each of the three AR spirals and the steering group.

-User and carer focus groups and those with RCCOs indicate several areas of commonality, as they both discussed culture change, outcomes, and capability to manage, with recovery coordinators discussing an additional theme of information and advice.
+.

 Regarding Culture change, users and carers gave examples of poor practice and unsatisfactory attitudes, whilst RCCOs discussed how DPs could go some way to overcoming these attitudes by allowing services to be tailored to individuals’ needs and so foster recovery.
 These findings align with the need for a culture shift reported elsewhere (Coyle, 2011; Glendinning et al., 2008; Manthorpe et al., 2009; Newbronner et al., 2011), moving from traditional, gift-bestowing to rights-based services with staff endorsing personalisation principles.
 Positive staff attitudes are crucial to promoting SDS (Newbigging & Lowe, 2005; Newbronner et al., 2011; Riddell et al., 2006; Spandler & Vick, 2004, 2005) but may be confounded where workers perceive themselves already overloaded and unable to keep up with new policies and innovations.

 Similarly, Outcomes was a conjoint theme: carers believed DPs might help them improve people’s lives and RCCOs gave specific examples of purchased activities that had improved things for their clients.
 Although people’s wellbeing was not directly measured here, an improvement in the quality of health may have been assumed when recovery was discussed.
 Measured improvements in health and wellbeing have been shown where PBs are in place (Glendinning et al., 2008; Rabiee et al., 2009; Tyson et al., 2010), and increased wellbeing reported in people with variable conditions having flexible support.
 Coyle’s (2011) study found PBs enhanced recovery amongst people with mental health problems from previous dependency on statutory services.